Entertainment

 The owner of the media since 2017 has been the company Silver Lion ltd.

-The European Morning Post has got a vast network of correspondents and experts covering issues related to the life of the 27 countries of the European Union, sufficiently responding to challenges such as disinformation, extremism, the strengthening of right-wing ideologies and other threats to modern European democracy deeply and on time.
+The European Morning Post has got a vast network of correspondents and experts covering issues related to the life of the Switzerland and 27 countries of the European Union, sufficiently responding to challenges such as disinformation, extremism, the strengthening of right-wing ideologies and other threats to modern European democracy deeply and on time.

 The European Morning Post, Rue des Colonies 11, 1000 Brussels, Belgium